-Six Alexander Baron novels now in print - make the most of it!
+Alexander Baron is back in print - make the most of it!

-The republication by Sort of Books of Alexander Baron's There's No Home and of The Human Kind by Black Spring - both marvellous accounts of the Second World - brings to six the number of Baron titles now in print.
-I wonder whether even in Baron's lifetime so many of his novels were in print at the same time.
+In recent years, as many as six of Alexander Baron's novels - both his gripping accounts of the Second World War and his commanding London fictions - have been republished.
+There's a good prospect that two more titles may soon also be back in print.
+Perhaps his memoirs may yet see publication.
+I wonder whether even in Baron's lifetime so many of his books were in print at the same time.
 Baron is back in vogue!
-And on this page, you will be get more of a sense of one of the most accomplished British writers about the 'poor bloody infantry's experience of war and of post-war London.
+And on this page, you will be get more of a sense of one of the most accomplished British writers about the 'poor bloody infantry' experience of war and of post-war London.

 Alexander Baron c1952